 One service that’s great for new gig workers is TaskRabbit.

-TaskRabbit lets you make money by doing odd jobs that other people don’t want to do or aren’t able to do.
+TaskRabbit lets you make money in the tasks industry by doing odd jobs that other people don’t want to do or aren’t able to do.

 To apply, you’ll need to be at least 21 years old, live in a city that TaskRabbit operates in, and be able to provide your social security number so you can get paid.

 You have to consent to (and pass) a basic background check, and you need to have a Facebook account or a LinkedIn page.